 If you have spent any time on wellness social media in the last three years, you have been told that cold plunges will fix your mood, your testosterone, your inflammation, your sleep, your fat loss, and possibly your relationship problems.
 The reality is far narrower.
 Cold exposure does some specific things well.
-It does most of what it is sold for very poorly.
+It does many of what it is sold for poorly.
 And in some cases, it actively works against your goals.

 Hard does not equal effective.
 Cold plunging is hard, but hardness is not a substitute for being right.